BLOG: All Things Higher Ed

 What is an enrollment deposit?

-Your deposit may cover your orientation fee or be applied to your fall tuition fees.
-In most cases, your deposit is not a binding contract, meaning you can still change your mind later.
+>In most cases, your deposit is not a binding contract, meaning you can still change your mind later.
 Some colleges and universities will even refund your deposit if you change your mind before College Decision Day.
 Be sure to review all deadlines and refund information at your specific college or university before you deposit.

-10 reasons to submit your enrollment deposit early
+12 reasons to submit your deposit before College Decision Day

 1. Secure your spot

-2. Get access to first-choice orientation dates
+2. Get first-choice orientation dates

 4. Priority housing

-5. Ease financial planning
+5. Simplify financial planning

-6. Enhance scholarship opportunities
+6. Boost scholarship opportunities

 7. Peace of mind